the-innovation-circuit/media/README.md

 ## Photos

-Photos are available [here](https://innovationcircuit.co/photos).
-Click on them for a higher resolution.
+Photos are available [here](https://drive.google.com/drive/folders/1rmrTzriJ2STsGNh7zV3uQwRkfN1VJZVO?usp=sharing).
+They are from our predecessor event, Innovation Week which was hosted out our school.

 ## Contact Details